Universiteit Leiden

 Our Study Advisor is responsible for advising students on their academic choices on the administrative side: study load, graduation requirements, Study Plan, what to do when a student experiences extenuating circumstances, advice on rules and regulations.
 In addition they monitor progress for all students, making sure no students fall between the cracks.
 Students who are suffering delay in their studies will be invited for a meeting to discuss and address the reasons for the delay.
 If needed the Study Advisor can refer to the Student Life Counsellors or other professionals within Leiden University.
 The Study Advisor also handles requests for Course Withdrawal and Leave of Absence, and follows up with these students.
 Conversations with the Study Advisors are confidential.

 The Leiden Study System is executed by the Study Advisor, and finally she also advices students with a physical or learning disability.
 As for all parts of the Student Support System, trust and confidentiality are essential.
 Students are encouraged to contact the Study Advisor themselves when they need advice.
 The Study Advisor can be contacted via email: studyadvisor@luc.leidenuniv.nl.
-Their office is in 4.45, students can attend office hours or make an appointment here.
+Their office is in 4.16, students can attend office hours or make an appointment here.

 Major Academic Advisor

 At the end of the first year students declare their major.
 They are then assigned to a Major Academic Advisor.
-It is possible that the First Year Academic Advisor is also Major Academic Advisor for the major of choice.
-In that case it is possible to stay with the same advisor.

 The Major Academic Advisors are fully informed about the major in which they teach.
 They can explain differences between specific courses, advise on tracks, methodology courses, external courses, study abroad, internship or capstone ideas and postgraduate study.

-The table below lists some, but not all, of the common circumstances in which students should contact either the Study Advisor or Academic Advisor.
+The table below lists some, but not all, of the common circumstances in which students should contact either the Study Advisor or Major Academic Advisor.

-Study Advisor | Academic Advisor |
+Study Advisor Major Academic Advisor

-Administrative issues related to internships, Capstone, semester abroad, or external education |
+Administrative issues related to internships, Capstone, semester abroad, or external education

-Academic issues related to internships, Capstone, semester abroad, or external education |
+Academic issues related to internships, Capstone, semester abroad, or external education

-Registration of extenuating circumstances because of a disability | Major and minor selection |
+Registration of extenuating circumstances because of a disability Major and minor selection

-Extended illness which causes students to miss more than one class | Course selection |
+Extended illness which causes students to miss more than one class Course selection

-Concerns with a particular course or teacher | Post graduate study |
+Concerns with a particular course or teacher Post graduate study

-First-year students are required to meet with their academic adviser at least once per block .
-Academic Advisers may also schedule group meetings in order to share certain information with all their advisees.
+Major Academic Advisers may also schedule group meetings in order to share certain information with all their advisees.
 Second- and third-year students must meet with their major-specific Academic Advisers at least once per semester, but are free to contact (and may be summoned by) their adviser more frequently, as matters arise.

 Please arrive at advising meetings prepared: familiarise yourself with the relevant information, if available, and consider what you wish to accomplish through the meeting.
 In short, being responsible for your own development and responsive to tutorial support are indispensable for the smooth running of the LUC academic advising system.